SuperBearAdventure/shicka/readme.md

 - `?mission` gives the schedule of the next three missions

+- `?mission <mission>` gives the schedule of at least the next two occurences of the given mission

 - `?roadmap` gives the link to the todo list of the game on `trello.com`

 - `?shop` gives the schedule of the next six sets of items in the shop